fadado/jqt/docs/content/template.md

 The text inside the expressions and control delimiters is normal _jq_ code, when as a bonus, the `M$` global variable point to `jq` JSON input (the initial `.` &ndash;dot&ndash;).

-## Template evaluation

-You can pass to `jqt` the following template options to include or import external _jq_ modules:

--L DIRECTORY

-:   Append *DIRECTORY* to the end of the jq list of directories to be searched for included and imported modules.

--i MODULE

-:   Include the jq *MODULE* in the render stage.

--j MODULE:NAME

-:   Import the jq *MODULE* in the render stage.

 <#
 vim:ts=4:sw=4:ai:et:fileencoding=utf8:syntax=markdown